 Web writers should know how to check if their content is accessible.
 It’s not a difficult skill to learn, and a few simple tools will help.
 In this article, I discuss evaluating content against the Web Content Accessibility Guidelines 2.0.

 Web writers must provide a text alternative for informative or functional images they use in their content.
 But what should you do when the image also needs a caption?
 Three methods are commonly used, but none is ideal.
 In this article I’ll explain why and suggest an alternative.

 If you want to write better web content, here’s an A-Z that should help.
 It covers attributes of quality content and issues you should be aware of as a web writer.

-I’ve worked on Australian university websites for the past 18 years, in a range of internal technical, design and content-related roles, and as an external consultant.
+I’ve worked on Australian university websites for the past 18 years, in internal roles and as a consultant.
 I’ve met some great people and seen the potential to do great work.
 But I’ve also seen some problems again and again.
 They are aptly explained using three simple idioms.